storacha/specs/Pin.md

 ### Pin Update Protocol

-General idea is that clients on the network could submit `Transactions`s to perform `Pin` updates.
+General idea is that clients on the network could submit `Transactions`s to perform `Revesion` updates.
 Following is the [IPLD schema][] for the transaction.

 ```ipldsch
 type Transaction union {